particle-iot/docs/src/content/datasheets/wi-fi/p2-argon-migration-guide.md

 ### I2C

-The P2 supports one I2C (two-wire serial interface) port on the same pins as the Argon.
+The P2 supports one I2C (two-wire serial interface) port on the same pins as the Argon (D0 and D1).

 However on the P2, D0 is shared with A3 and D1 is shared with D4, so you cannot use A3 and A4 at the same time as I2C.

+Also, the Argon supports a secondary I2C interface on D2 and D3; this is not supported on the P2.

 {{!-- BEGIN do not edit content below, it is automatically generated 748b912b-44bf-41a9-84dc-ba3efb637b24 --}}